atanisoft/ESP32CommandStation/docs/build_env.md

 The easiest way to install the dependencies is to use the [ESP-IDF Windows Installer](https://dl.espressif.com/dl/esp-idf/?idf=4.4).
 This utility will download and configure all tools automatically for you.
-When prompted it is recommended to install ESP-IDF v4.3 or v4.4.
+When prompted it is recommended to install ESP-IDF v4.4.

 Once completed proceed to [Configuring build options](configuring.md).